Sherwin-14/NYC_Taxi_Analysis/README.md

 Our analysis reveals that:

-    1. 70.8% of the total amount was paid through credit card payment method.
+    1. 70.8% of total tolls amount  was paid through credit card payment method and 28.78% was paid by Cash.
+    2. 30.76% of the total amount was paid through credit card and 23.59% was paid through Cash.
-    2. 21% of the total amount is in dispute, indicating a significant number of passengers are contesting their fares.
+    3. 21% of the total amount is in dispute, indicating a significant number of passengers are contesting their fares.

 ![Infographic](https://github.com/Sherwin-14/NYC_Taxi_Analysis/blob/master/Model/insight-2.png)